Ryan O'Reilly

-Ryan O'Reilly (born February 7, 1991) is a Canadian professional ice hockey centre for the Toronto Maple Leafs of the National Hockey League (NHL).
-He has previously played for the Colorado Avalanche, Buffalo Sabres and the St. Louis Blues in the NHL.
+Ryan O'Reilly (born February 7, 1991) is a Canadian professional ice hockey centre and alternate captain for the Nashville Predators of the National Hockey League (NHL).
+He has previously played for the Colorado Avalanche, Buffalo Sabres, St. Louis Blues and the Toronto Maple Leafs in the NHL.
 O'Reilly was drafted 33rd overall in the 2009 NHL Entry Draft by the Colorado Avalanche, with whom he spent the first six seasons of his NHL career.
-Nicknamed "the Factor", he is frequently referred to as one of the NHL's best two-way forwards, winning the Frank J. Selke Trophy in 2019.
+Nicknamed "the Factor", or "ROR", he is frequently referred to as one of the NHL's best two-way forwards, winning the Frank J. Selke Trophy in 2019.